Michael J. Dowling

-Michael J. Dowling is president and chief executive officer of Northwell Health.
+Michael J. Dowling is an Irish-American health care executive.
+He currently serves as president and chief executive officer of Northwell Health, a nonprofit integrated healthcare network in New York State.

 Early life and education

 Dowling grew up in Knockaderry, Limerick, Ireland.
 He earned his undergraduate degree from University College Cork and his master's degree from Fordham University.
 He played hurling at University College, winning a Fitzgibbon Cup medal.
 He later played with Limerick and won a National League medal.

 Career

 In 1979, Dowling became a professor at Fordham University and director of the Tarrytown campus.
 He went on to be a professor of social policy and assistant dean at the Graduate School of Social Services.
 After working at Fordham, Dowling served in New York State government as state director of Health, Education and Human Services and deputy secretary to former governor Mario Cuomo.
 He was also commissioner of the New York State Department of Social Services.

 In 1995, Dowling was hired as a senior vice president at Empire Blue Cross and Blue Shield (part of Anthem).
 Dowling was named executive vice president and chief operating officer when he joined Northwell Health.
 On 1 January 2002, Dowling became president and CEO of the company.